Votive paintings of Mexico: Structure and subject matter

 Although votive paintings have changed in styles and materials used, certain characteristics have remained the same up to the present day.
 The metal sheet or other canvas is laid horizontally.
 Most of the space is taken up with one or more scenes narrating the event, with an image of the saint or other figure floating at the top.
 At the bottom, a line separates the depiction from a written testimony below.
 The miraculous event can be shown in one or more scenes.
 When an illness is recounted, the stricken one often is shown surrounded by his or her family who pray for recovery.
 In the more dramatic scenes, events surrounding an accident are recounted where the victim has escaped grave danger.
 Because these paintings commemorate an action that has already occurred, depiction of the miraculous cure or rescue event is constructed purely from the imagination of the artist.
-The deity floating above the scene is often in the right hand corner and is often surrounded by clouds to indicate his/her heavenly presence.
+God or a Saint floating above the scene is often in the right hand corner and is often surrounded by clouds to indicate his/her heavenly presence.
 The narrative written beneath the scene of the painting supplies the synopsis for what is often a two-act play: a grim, even catastrophic event, involving the world of mortals, followed by the divine intervention of the proper saint.
 Modern votive “paintings” are frequently made on paper, and often have the look of children's art, most likely designed and created by the giver.
 They may include photographs, or even photocopies.
 Even those who have been commissioned are often not done by classically trained artists.
 They often have no clear perspective, and spelling errors are common.

 The most common scenes depicted in votive paintings are related to health, with many dedicated after operations.
 Survival of accidents is a close second.
 Older and modern votive paintings have depicted car and cart accidents, falls into hot tallow, electrocutions, animal attacks and many different diseases.
 Violent events such as attacks by robbers, police, drunken husbands, fires, earthquakes, storms and mine collapses also appear.
 People depicted range from farmers, to miners, to politicians and prostitutes.
 Surgeries are depicted complete with masked doctors, oxygen tanks and other paraphernalia.
 While these are the most common themes, almost any subject is sufficient to justify creating one, from finding a missing child or mule to fixing a leak in a stock pond.
 Written descriptions often emphasize the dramatic and express a sense of fatalism.